UnaStankovic/DigitalImageProcessing/README.md

 # DigitalImageProcessing
-This project is a part of my PhD studies' course Digital Image Processing in Computer Science/Bioinformatics at the Faculty of Mathematics, University of Belgrade.
+This project is a part of my PhD studies' courses Digital Image Processing, Probabilistic Graphical Models and Data Science - Advanced concepts in Computer Science/Bioinformatics at the Faculty of Mathematics, University of Belgrade.